aashikkk/Pharmacy-API/README.md

 ## Note
 * Session Timeout set as 200s.
 As per your configuration, you can configure.
 * Here for further password encryption can use bcrypt to encrypt. but per project requirements and considering the time password typed without encryption.
-* Folder Structure management needs to be done.